 I have to admit the idea of saving thousands of dollars a year eating perfectly good food began to entice me until I considered the freegan lifestyle.

 Let’s face it, I’ve watched too many episodes of Bones and Elementary to comfortably jump into a Dumpster and dig through it.
 Besides me, what other creatures, living or dead, will be inhabiting that space?

 Once you’re in the Dumpster you have to quickly and efficiently dig through at least a day’s worth of trash.

 When you’ve picked some choice items, your next challenge is to get out.
 You have to hope that you don’t get caught by the store’s security because you’re trespassing.

 My friend advised me that the most important sense you need when actively pursuing a freegan lifestyle is smell, the ability to be super stealthy, and agile, I'm guessing.

-From a financial standpoint, freeganism makes a lot of and dollars sense (pun intended!).
+From a financial standpoint, freeganism makes a lot of dollars and sense (pun intended!).
 Even from a social viewpoint, you can argue that freegans are making a strong statement against waste.

-Maybe the food is not picture perfect —it may have small blemishes or be a bit oddly shaped, but so what?
+Maybe the food is not picture-perfect — it may have small blemishes or be a bit oddly shaped, but so what?

 Big grocers around the world have taken note of this trend.
-In France, the grocer Intermarche sells weird looking fruits and vegetables at a deep discount to fight food waste, and help feed lower-income citizens.
+In France, the grocer Intermarche sells weird-looking fruits and vegetables at a deep discount to fight food waste, and help feed lower-income citizens.